MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 - Properly validate variable-length buffers.
 For more information, see [Failure to Validate Variable-Length Buffers](https://msdn.microsoft.com/library/windows/hardware/ff545709).

+- Be sure and return the proper length for the OutputBuffer in the Information field.
+Don't just directly return the length directly from a READ request.
+For example, consider a situation where the returned data from the user space indicates that there is a 4K buffer.
+If the driver actually should only return 200 bytes, but instead just returns 4K in the Information field an information disclosure vulnerability has occurred.
+This problem occurs because the buffer the I/O Manager uses for Buffered I/O is not zeroed.
+Thus, the user app gets back the original 200 bytes of data plus 4K-200 bytes of whatever was in the buffer (non-paged pool contents).
+This scenario can occur with all uses of Buffered I/O and not just with IOCTLs.

 **Errors in IOCTL direct I/O**

 Handle zero-length buffers correctly.
 For more information, see [Errors in Direct I/O](https://msdn.microsoft.com/library/windows/hardware/ff544300).